shasafoster/frm/README.md

 # frm

 [![PyPI](https://img.shields.io/pypi/v/frm?label=PyPI%20Package)](https://pypi.org/project/frm/)

-frm is a python package for quantitative finance and derivative pricing.
+frm is an in-development python package for quantitative financial pricing and modelling. frm uses common 3rd party python packages for scientific computing (numpy, scipy, pandas, numba, matplotlib) as well as the holidays and pandas_market_calendars.

-Emphasis on documentation, academic references, detailed examples and supporting excel models.
+This package will have a similar function set to Quantlib however we want to make it more accessible, documented, productive though:
-Uses common 3rd party python packages for scientific computing (numpy, scipy, pandas, numba, matplotlib) as well as holidays and pandas_market_calendars.
+1. The python (core + 3rd party libaries) implementation

-This package will have a similar scope to Quantlib.
-The rational for this package is:
+2. Academic and industry references (at specific lines of code) to support users own validation and testing
-- QuantLib-Python is fiddly and due to SWIG it's hard to drill down into errors.
+3. Supporting [excel/VBA models](https://frmcalcs.com) that validate/support the code
-- QuantLib C++ is in C++ which is unproductive for many use cases and is harder to read than native python (which is nearly pseudocode)
+4. Significant code examples

 # Installation
 ```bash
 pip install frm
 ```

-## Complete
+## In progress

 Interest rate swaps
 - pricing